CybOXProject/schemas/README.md

-Schemas
+CybOX Schema Repository
 =======

-CybOX Schemas and Schema Development
+This repository will house both the development and release versions of the CybOX XML schemas.